Summer 2023 Junior Learn to Scull

-The Cambridge Boat Club will be hosting a Summer Junior Learn2Scull program again in 2019.
+The Cambridge Boat Club will be hosting a Summer Junior Learn2Scull program again in 2023.
 The Program is designed to introduce high school boys and girls to the fundamentals and joys of sculling.
-Emphasis will be placed on water-safety, proper boat handling, the development of a smooth and efficient stroke, the elements of good physical conditioning and teamwork.
+Emphasis will be placed on health protection, water-safety, proper boat handling, the development of a smooth and efficient stroke, the elements of good physical conditioning and teamwork.
 This is a non-competitive program for both experienced rowers and true novices and is open to the children of both CBC members and non-members.

 Students will begin sculling in stable, learn-to-row shells and will be encouraged to move up in boat class as their skills develop.
-Some classes will be conducted in double or quadruple sculls to work on team rowing.
+Some classes may be conducted in double or quadruple sculls to work on team rowing.

 All students will take a ‘flip’ test before they are allowed on the water.
 They will intentionally flip a single scull about 30 feet from the dock, get onto it, and swim the boat back to the dock.